pbt98/pbt98.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Welcome!

-Sungbin Park received his B.S. of Computer Science at Hanyang University, Ansan.
-He is currently pursuing his Ph.D. at Hanyang University, Ansan.
+I'm **Sungbin Park** who received my B.S. of Computer Science at Hanyang University, Ansan, and I am currently pursuing my Ph.D. in [AI and Cybersecurity Laboratory]{https://ace.hanyang.ac.kr} (advisor: [Yeonjoon Lee]{https://yeonjoonlee.com}) at same university.

-His research interests include Privacy, Usable Security, Cybercrime.
+As a cybersecurity researcher, I am interested in privacy, usable security, and cybercrime.

+In my spare time, I enjoy doing sports (mostly badminton, tennis, and cycling), and playing instruments, such as guitar and piano.